wsdm-cup-2017/wsdmcup17-demo-java/README.md

 Connecting to the server
 ------------------------
 1. Start the data server
-2. Start the demo program with the appropriate address and authentication token
+2. Start the demo program with the appropriate address and access token